Trending a hashtag on Twitter can be tirelessly difficult, even though it’s not impossible.

 There are weekly chats organized on Twitter in a variety of niches.
 You can choose the one which most relates to your brand’s niche and share your expert opinions.
 This can lead to an insightful discussion which can often lead to more followers and prospective customers.

 While there are specific chats like #beautychat and #bufferchat which deal with a specific niche, there are also general chats like #blogchat which can apply to a lot of brands.
-To find the tweetchats right for your brand, you could use tweetchat tool from many hashtag tools available.
+To find the tweetchats right for your brand, you could use tweetchat hashtags tools from this blog available.

 For instance, Zendesk, a company which provides customer service platform to organizations across the globe readily uses the #custserv from the Customer Service focused Twitter chat which is run by Marsha Collier.